 The valuation and assessment of property is the responsibility of the Assessor’s Office.
 The City of Monona contracts with a private firm, Accurate Appraisal, LLC., to perform the statutory duties of appraising all newly-constructed buildings and major remodeling of real property.

 The City of Monona performs a revaluation of all property annually.
 This program, called Full Value Assessment, means all property within the city is reviewed and assessed to fair market value every year.
 Fair Market Value is the price for which a property would sell on the open market and is determined by reviewing valid sales between a willing buyer and a willing seller.
+Read more about how Monona properties are assessed here.

 Watch this video explaining the assessment process